-On the sites that you wish to control (i.e. the controlled sites), you need to have an active copy of UpdraftPlus (the backup/restore plugin) installed.
-The rest of this FAQ is not about your collection of controlled sites – but about the one site that hosts your dashboard (which we call the “mothership”).
+On the sites that you wish to control, you need to have an active copy of UpdraftPlus (the backup/restore plugin) installed.

-You need to install and activate the plugin in the normal way, via the “Plugins” page in your WordPress dashboard.
-For the free wordpress.org version of UpdraftCentral, search for the plugin and install (its plugin page is here).
+You can also install and activate the plugin in the normal way, via the “Plugins” page in your WordPress dashboard.
+For the free WordPress.org version of UpdraftCentral, search for the plugin and install (its plugin page is here).
 For a paid self-hosted version, install via the “upload” facility in that page.

-On all the sites that are to be controlled, you will need to install and activate UpdraftPlus, again via the “Plugins” page in your WordPress dashboard.
-Again, for the free version you should search in the wordpress.org directory using the search facility on that page – and for a paid version, install via the upload facility.
+On all the sites that are to be controlled, you will need to install and activate UpdraftPlus via the “Plugins” page in your WordPress dashboard.
+For the free version you should search in the WordPress.org directory using the search facility on that page – For a paid version, install via the upload facility.